Kyuuhachi/Inevitable-Zero/README.md

 ## Installation

-Download the `inevitable.tar.gz` file from the latest [release](https://github.com/Kyuuhachi/Inevitable-Zero/releases) and extract `data/` directory into the game's directory (you can open it like a .zip file).
+Download the `inevitable.zip` file from the latest [release](https://github.com/Kyuuhachi/Inevitable-Zero/releases) and extract `data/` directory into the game's directory (you can open it like a .zip file).
 This is normally at
 `C:\Program Files (x86)\Steam\steamapps\common\The Legend of Heroes Trails from Zero`,